Updated June 5, 2023

 4. Encryption Provides Privacy

-While there are so many methods to Encrypt data, such as AES and RSA, we can categorize Encryption into two types: Symmetric and Asymmetric.
+While there are so many methods to Encrypt data, such as AES and RSA, we can categorize encryption into two types: Symmetric and Asymmetric.

-Why do we Need Encryption?
+Why do we need it?